 For all details on the Australia Adventure Activity Standard development go to australianaas.org.au

 The introduction of the Australian Adventure Activity Standards project was announced in September 2015.
-Where each state and territory has previously maintained its own set of standards, the industry and government bodies responsible for AAS development decided to develop a single set of Australian Adventure Activity Standards.
+Where each state and territory has previously maintained its own set of standards, the industry and government bodies responsible for AAAS development decided to develop a single set of Australian Adventure Activity Standards.
 This was due to the unnecessary duplication, lack of coordination among jurisdictions, and less sharing of expertise and experiences about how to best manage safety and risk outdoors.
-The Outdoor Council of Australia is a member of the Australian AAS Steering Committee.
+The Outdoor Council of Australia is a member of the AAAS Steering Committee.

 - Safety for both participants and providers,

 - Protection for providers against legal liability claims and criminal penalties,

 The current AAAS are NOT statutory standards by law.
 Legal liability for injuries or property damage is primarily governed by the law of Contract and Negligence which are described within each AAAS introduction.

 The AAAS have been established as minimum standards.
 The concept required appropriate consultation with commercial, education, not-for-profit and community based organisations so a single and consistent set of guidelines could be established and agreed by the contributors, provide clarity to the sector and to the external stakeholder of safe and sustainable practices in the outdoors.